QMCSoftware/QMCSoftware/qmcpy/README.md

 ## Stopping Criterion

 The stopping criterion to determine sufficient approximation.\
-Has class method `integrate` which preforms numerical integration.
+Has `integrate` method to perform numerical integration.

 **qMC Algorithms**